ubuntu/ubuntu-desktop-documentation/docs/reference/accessibility/assistive-solutions.md

 Yasr is a a general-purpose console screen reader.
 The name Yasr is an acronym that can stand for either "Yet Another Screen Reader" or "Your All-purpose Screen Reader".

 Yasr works by opening a pseudo-terminal and running a shell, intercepting all input and output.
 It looks at the escape sequences being sent and maintains a virtual window that contains what it believes to be on the screen.
-It does not use any features specific to Linux and can be ported to other UNIX-like operating systems.

 Yasr must be installed manually.
 To learn more about the tool and its features, consult [Yasr GitHub repository](https://github.com/mgorse/yasr).